Yasmineral/CV/README.md

 ### Attention to detail

 My past experience has taught me how to pay very close attention to the details of the task at hand.
 More often than not, I would have several campaigns in production and it was imperative that each one be managed with careful consideration to the unique requirements.
 Software development is very similar in this regard - user requirements dictate the focus of the programme and how it should work with the end user in mind.
+A missed detail can cost hours.
 This skill has helped me through the challenges of the intensive course at Makers Academy, and I believe it is something that will also help me to succeed in my new career in tech.